Unwana-dev/Altschool-Examination/README.md

 # Altschool-Examination
-I worked on the second project in our exams.
+I worked on the second project in our examination